 As you can imagine, somehow managing all of those on the fly would be incredibly difficult (if not impossible).

-That’s where RankBrain comes in to help manage the workload.
+That’s where RankBrain comes in.

 Generally, the two most important ranking factors are:

 - Links (and citations)

 RankBrain, however, is still a main component.
 It helps analyze or understand the connections between those links and content so Google can understand the context behind what someone’s asking.
 This is often called semantic search.